Be the first to connect to this house.

 In 1913, The Grange opened its doors once again, exhibiting the Boulton-Smith collection.
 In 1965, the museum was renamed the Art Gallery of Ontario (AGO) and two years later a thorough restoration project was started on the house.
 In 1970, it was designated a National Historic Site of Canada.
 Today, The Grange serves as the Norma Ridley Member’s Lounge with various exhibition space.
 Unlike the Campbell House, it is not a House Museum, but it retains its period feel and visitors to the AGO are free to enjoy both the house and its grounds.

-Main Image Courtesy of Wiki Commons; Art Gallery of Ontario; The Canadian Journal of Science, Literature & History (1873), Volume 13.
+Main Image (Cropped) Courtesy of Tom Flemming, DSCN6666, Creative Commons, on Flickr; Art Gallery of Ontario; The Canadian Journal of Science, Literature & History (1873), Volume 13.
 Pages 93 & 103; A Heritage of Roses (1989) by Hazel Rougetel Gardeners Monthly & Horticulturist (1859), Volume 1, by Thomas Meehan, p.61 & 62; Dixon Family; Inside the Museums: Toronto’s Heritage Sites & their Most Prized Objects (2014) by John Goddard; Bank of Upper Canada (1987) by P. Baskerville; The Estates of Old Toronto (1997) by Liz Lundell – 29; House Guests: The Grange 1817 to today (2001), by Jennifer Rieger, Jessica Bradley & Charlotte Gray; The Grange – Heritage Property Search & Evaluation Report; Haunted Toronto (1996) by John Robert Colombo.